United States Courts of Appeals for the Federal Circuit Appellate Attorneys & CAFC Court Federal Appellate Lawyers

 As one of the Top Federal Appeals Firm for Government Contractors, Three important things to consider when deciding to file an appeal to the Federal Court of Appeals for the Federal Circuit

 As a federal government contractor, you never want to appeal a lower court’s decision simply because you disagree with it.
-It simply is not a good reason to file an appeal at the U.S. Court of Appeals for the Federal Circuit in Washington, DC.
+It simply is not a good reason to file an appeal at the US Court of Appeals Federal Circuit in Washington, DC.
 Yes, it is part of the thought process.
 Just do not make it the sole reason simply because you may be angry.

 How to find an appeal lawyer?
-Finding an appeal lawyer that focuses on government contracting cases can be a very difficult task.
+Finding a CAFC Court appeal lawyer that focuses on government contracting cases can be a very difficult task.
 Federal procurement law is a very unique area of appellate law.
 Therefore, federal contractors considering how to find an appeal lawyer who understands the issues presented tend to narrow it down to law firms that primarily deal with government contracting cases.

 • Government contracting federal appellate attorneys should also be knowledgeable in the substantive matters at the lower court.